wineslab/dApp-library/README.md

 python3 src/dapp/dapp.py
 ```

-There are two possible arguments:
+There are many possible arguments:
 - `ota` bool (false): If true, use the OAI and spectrum configurations for OTA else use the ones of Colosseum
 - `control` bool (false): If set to true, performs the PRB masking
 - `energy-gui` bool (false): If set to true, creates and show the energy spectrum
-- `iq-plotter-gui`bool (false): If set to true, creates and show the sensed spectrum
+- `iq-plotter-gui` bool (false): If set to true, creates and show the sensed spectrum
+- `save-iqs` bool (false): Specify if this is data collection run or not.
+In the first case I/Q samples will be saved
+- `profile`  bool (false): Enable profiling with cProfile
+- `timed` bool (false): Run with a 5-minute time limit